harmony-one/onebtc/specs/btcrelay-spec/docs/source/spec/data-model.rst

 STABLE_BITCOIN_CONFIRMATIONS
 ............................

 Global security parameter (typically referred to as ``k`` in scientific literature), determining the umber of confirmations (in blocks) necessary for a transaction to be considered "stable" in Bitcoin.
 Stable thereby means that the probability of the transaction being excluded from the blockchain due to a fork is negligible.

 STABLE_PARACHAIN_CONFIRMATIONS
 ..............................

-Global security parameter (typically referred to as ``k`` in scientific literature), determining the umber of confirmations (in blocks) necessary for a transaction to be considered "stable" in the BTC Parachain.
+Global security parameter (typically referred to as ``k`` in scientific literature), determining the umber of confirmations (in blocks) necessary for a transaction to be considered "stable" in the BTC Bridge.
 Stable thereby means that the probability of the transaction being excluded from the blockchain due to a fork is negligible.

-.. note:: We use this to enforce a minimum delay on Bitcoin block header acceptance in the BTC-Parachain in cases where a (large) number of block headers are submitted as a batch.
+.. note:: We use this to enforce a minimum delay on Bitcoin block header acceptance in the BTC-Bridge in cases where a (large) number of block headers are submitted as a batch.

 Structs
 ~~~~~~~

 BlockHeader
 ...........

 Representation of a Bitcoin block header, as stored in the 80 byte byte representation in the Bitcoin block chain (contains **no additional metadata** - see :ref:`RichBlockHeader`).
 This struct is only used for parsing the 80 byte block header - not for storage!

 .. note:: Fields marked as [Optional] are not critical for the secure operation of BTC-Relay, but can be stored anyway, at the developers discretion.
 We omit these fields in the rest of this specification.

 .. tabularcolumns:: |l|l|L|